machellerogden/jitters/README.md

 # Jitters

-> Takes a UTF-8 stream containing JSON values and converts in to an async iterator
+> Takes a stream containing JSON values and converts in to an async iterator or object stream